Account settings and security

 ```

-The version is always `v0` (this will be bumped if the algorithm ever change).
+The version is always `v0` (this will be bumped if the algorithm ever changes).
 You'll find the timestamp in the `X-Phare-Request-Timestamp` header and the signature in the `X-Phare-Request-Signature` header.

 Here are some code examples to help you implement verification: